binhtran04/opening-hours-app/README.md

 # Opening Hours App

 This application takes an JSON input as opening hours of a restaurant and output those hours in a human readable format.
+The repository also includes some test input JSON files in test_data directory.

 ## Getting Started